 How to Begin Decluttering Your Home (without feeling overwhelmed)

-Yet in the current world of fast and easy consumerism, accumulating clutter is all too easy.
+in the current world of fast and easy consumerism, accumulating clutter is all too easy.
+And it can be REALLY hard to start decluttering when you have a lot of stuff.

-The secret to dealing with clutter is to be mindful of the things you own that actually add value to your life (whether through function, comfort or beauty), and give yourself permission to let go of the rest.
+The secret to dealing with clutter is to be mindful of the things you own that actually add value to your life (whether through function, comfort or beauty).
+Then when you realize that the other stuff doesn’t really have that kind of value to you any longer, you can give yourself permission to let it go.

-When you open up space in your home for the good stuff you can thrive!
+When you open up space in your home for only the good stuff you can thrive!

 The less stuff you have, the less stuff is on your mind and in your way.